hpml-fall2025/hpml-project/pipelines/finBERT/README.md

 ```

 ## Models
-Download the model from her:
+Download the Baseline Model from Here:
 * [Sentiment analysis model trained on Financial PhraseBank](https://prosus-public.s3-eu-west-1.amazonaws.com/finbert/finbert-sentiment/pytorch_model.bin)

-The workflow should be like this:
 * Create a directory for the model.
 For example: `models/sentiment/pytorch_model.bin`
 * Download the model and put it into the directory you just created.
 * Put a copy of `config.json` in this same directory.